 As designers, we need to practice sustainability in our own lives so that this carries through to our design thinking and the work we produce.
 How we live and think influences our design decisions and making active choices every day will flow through to our work.

 We need to make sure business models follow the same principles we use in our UX and service design, so that sustainability is valued and put at the forefront of measuring success.
 Businesses need to set goals and target, particularly for reducing carbon emission but also values and organisational behaviours.
 Organisations should set environmental principles and targets around their reducing their environmental impact: looking at energy sources, staff transport and working from home (WFH) practices, use of printed material, supplier principles, waste disposal policies and more.
-This is why Cyber-Duck is aiming to be the first UX focused digital transformation agency, with both an ISO 14001:2015 Environmental Management System and a B-Corp certification.
+That's why Cyber-Duck successfully worked towards ISO 14001:2015 Environmental Management System accreditation to make sure sustainable change is happening throughout the whole organisation's operations.